jameshfisher/jameshfisher.com/_posts/2018-04-22-detecting-latency-asymmetry.md

 ---
-title: "Can you detect asymmetric latency?"
+title: Can you detect asymmetric latency?
 draft: true
+tags: []
 ---

 skew = 400